aleichter/financial-portfolio/README.md

 |-> envoy - yaml files for envoy configurations
 |-> financial-portfolio-react-ui - the react ui
 |-> jmeter - jmeter scripts used for load testing and validating load testing a gRPC endpoint
+|-> portfolio-service-js - javascript service
-|-> portfolio-service - this is the primary service of the example application
+|-> portfolio-service-ts - typescript service
 |-> protos - storing the shared proto-buffers for use by gRCP clients and servers in child-projects